nayarsystems/obelisk-doc/03-modules.md

 ### Description

-This module has implemented all the logic of a gateway between the slic and the modem.
+This module implements the logic of a gateway between the SLIC and the modem.
+Allows to bypass the audio between them, to attend the call requests from the SLIC (and do redirections), to regenerate tones from the SLIC or the modem...

 ### Configuration example